 - 1 From the WhatsUp Gold web interface, go to APM > Actions, then click Actions in the Actions Management tree.
 The Actions page appears. - 2 Click Add Action.
 The Edit Action page appears. - 3 Select Log to Text File from the Action type list.
 The boxes for the Log To Text File action appear. - 4 Enter or select the appropriate information: - § Name.
 Enter a unique name for the action.
-This name displays in the Action Library.
+This name displays in the Action Library. - 9 Description.

-- § Description.
 (Optional) Enter additional information about the action.
 This description displays next to the action in the Action Library. - § Log file.
-Enter the full path to the location where the log file will bee written. - Select Overwrite to have log messages overwrite existing log messages. - § Log Message.
+Enter the full path to the location where the log file will be written. - § Log file write mode.
+Select Append to have log messages appended to the Log file.
+Select Overwrite to have log messages overwrite existing log messages. - § Log Message.
 Enter the message that will be written to the log file.
 This message supports percent variables.
 The default log message is:

-''' %Application.ApplicationInstance.ApplicationName is %Application.ApplicationInstance.CurrentState. '''
+%Application.ApplicationInstance.ApplicationName is %Application.ApplicationInstance.CurrentState.